RiteshPanchal279/ritesh_panchal_pythonCourse/README.md

 # This is python git repo
 **course by anudip foundation**
--solving lab question
+- solving lab question
--solving self study
+- solving self study